 - Bishop Joseph Johnson Black Cultural Center

-- interview on WKBW Buffalo
+- Interview on WKBW Buffalo

 - Interview at the Ohioana Book Festival

-Cynthia Gadd is the new faculty head of East House, and is Professor and Director of Educational Programs in Biomedical Informatics.
+Cynthia Gadd is the faculty head of East House, and is Professor and Director of Educational Programs in Biomedical Informatics.
 Gadd’s research interests include the development and evaluation of innovative approaches for biomedical informatics education and training to meet the needs of health care in the United States and globally.
 She also brings a great deal of experience mentoring students from high school to graduate levels.
 Her husband, Dave, is a local coordinator for Habitat for Humanity.
 They will be joined in East House by their dog, Fanny, and cat, Angus.
-Sons Jordan and Eli, a college freshman, also will visit.
+Sons Jordan and Eli, a college undergraduate, also will visit.

 - Prof. Gadd's faculty page

-Webinar: "User Perspectives on the Usability of a Regional Health Information Exchange
+Webinar: "User Perspectives on the Usability of a Regional Health Information Exchange"

 Chalene Helmuth, faculty head of Sutherland House, is a senior lecturer in the Department of Spanish and Portuguese.
 Originally from Costa Rica, she is the author of two books on contemporary Latin American literature and culture.
 She has designed study abroad programs in several Latin American countries, emphasizing service-learning and internship opportunities.
 Professor Helmuth serves as faculty director of Costa Rica VISAGE (Vanderbilt Initiative for Scholarship and Global Engagement), an innovative program that is open to first-year students.
 She also supervises and trains graduate students in Spanish-language instruction.